 Renasset Managers Limited (formerly Petrarca Management Limited) have been appointed as Investment Advisor to manage the investment activities of the Fund.
 The Investment Advisor is entitled to 100% of the management and performance fees paid to the Investment Manager.

-8 Administration fees
+9 Administration fees

-The Fund appointed Custom House Global Fund Services Limited, a fund administration company incorporated in Malta, to provide administrative services to the Fund.
+The Fund appointed Apex Group Limited (formerly Custom House Global Fund Services Limited), a fund administration company incorporated in Malta, to provide administrative services to the Fund.
 The Fund pays the Administrator, from the net assets of the Fund, an annual administration fee equal to: